|

 Plants love sun.
 People love fun in the sun.
 At the height of summer, we guarantee your gardeners will disappear.
 But your garden will still be there needing care.
 This garden is the perfect solution for gardens in full sun that usually dry out.
 Lots of height, lots of color, and little need for care.
 The planting of this 8 1/2' x 4' garden takes only an hour and will last for decades.
 It contains 18 plants that will spread and multiply over time.
 At $39.99 it's less costly than flats of annuals and you'll be saving a ton on your water bill.

-Tip: Plant in the fall so plants will be well established and ready to bloom next year.
+Tip: Plant in the fall or early spring so plants will be well established and ready to bloom.

 A. 3 Hardy Perennial Hibiscus